Skip to main content

 pub fn kind(&self) -> ErrorKind

-Returns the Matrix error code / error kind
+Returns the Matrix error kind represented by this error.

 Source